History

 The detail of the headdress of Aztec emperor Montezuma II

 The first European document mentioning the headdress was an inventory of the nephew of the Spanish King Charles V, Austrian Archduke Ferdinand II of Tyrol who acquired it in 1596.
 But it is unknown how the headpiece entered the European market.
-Some say that Hernan Cortés stole it from Montezuma II, others say that the Emperor offered it to Cortés as a welcoming gift in Tenochtitlan in 1519.
+Some say that Hernan Cortés stole it from Moctezuma II, others say that the Emperor offered it to Cortés as a welcoming gift in Tenochtitlan in 1519.
 In any case, in a letter to Charles V, Cortés mentioned a “feather headdress” as one of the 160 Mexican gifts for the king.
 Nevertheless, since 1596 the headdress has remained in Austria and in 1878, the director of the Weltmuseum in Vienna, Ferdinand von Hochstetter, led the process of its deep conservation.

-Montezuma’s Tiara Remains Abroad
+Moctezuma’s Tiara Remains Abroad

-Montezuma II, depicted in Istoria della conquista del Messico (…), Antonio de Solis, Stamperia di S.A.S. per Gio.
+Moctezuma II, depicted in Istoria della conquista del Messico (…), Antonio de Solis, Stamperia di S.A.S. per Gio.
 Filippo Cecchi, 1699.
 Wikimedia Commons.

-Although the attribution of the headdress to Montezuma II is not confirmed, the dispute over its rightful location has been on fire for 40 years.
+Although the attribution of the headdress to Moctezuma II is not confirmed, the dispute over its rightful location has been on fire for 40 years.
 Mexico offered various deals, but Austrians don’t even want to lend the tiara for any period of time, arguing that the object’s condition is too poor to survive even light movement.
-Mexican scholars agree with Austrians, as exemplified by prof. Eduardo Matos Moctezuma, an archeologist and historian, who said that the headdress would need a large container that would mitigate any sort of vibrations during transportation.
-As no such container has been constructed, there is no way to move Montezuma’s headdress even by a millimeter.
+Mexican scholars agree with Austrians, as exemplified by Prof. Eduardo Matos Moctezuma, an archeologist and historian, who said that the headdress would need a large container that would mitigate any sort of vibrations during transportation.
+As no such container has been constructed, there is no way to move Moctezuma’s headdress even by a millimeter.

 Recommended